Lucas-C/pre-commit-hooks/README.md

   years they contain -- as if they used the year currently present in the license file.

-You can also use `--keep-original-year` to allow stale years to be unchanged.
-Using both `--keep-original-year` and `--use-current-year` issues a year range as described above.
+You can also use `--allow-past-years` to allow stale years to be unchanged.
+Using both `--allow-past-years` and `--use-current-year` issues a year range as described above.

 #### No extra EOL